sebastianspicker/network-lantern/README.md

 A working tree for network-diagnostics-suite with an evolving implementation history.

 ## Overview
-network-diagnostics-suite is moving through bootstrap push work.
+network-diagnostics-suite tracks the practical state of the current maintenance pass.

 ## Status
 Working state: bootstrap.

 ## Usage
-- Rewrote the evidence explanation around the maintained behavior.
+- Made the workflows assumptions easier to check later.